Posted: Thursday, Jul 18th, 2019

 By Land & Sea: 72 Hours in Ventura, California

+by Josiah Roe Images by Josiah RoeWith its vibrant downtown, entrepreneurial grit, towering hills and gorgeous coastline, Ventura offers the outdoor-adventure traveler an array of activities including one of the best kiteboarding locations in California.
 Towns along the California coast are almost always considered charming and Ventura is no exception.
 Its natural beauty – a product of being between two free-flowing rivers, the Pacific Ocean with the Channel Islands just offshore, and the Topa topa Mountains – has attracted surfers and artists for decades.

-These days the “City of San Buenaventura” (named for the 13th Century Franciscan Saint Bonaventure) plays basecamp to a half dozen outdoor activities while offering an ever-increasing array of unique lodging and dining opportunities.
+Its proximity to the twin economic engines of the agricultural Santa Clara Valley and Greater Los Angeles – under two hours to LAX – has helped it to retain a vibrant business and blue-collar soul without the bourgeois pretensions of its neighbors.These days the “City of San Buenaventura” (named for the 13th Century Franciscan Saint Bonaventure) plays basecamp to a half dozen outdoor activities while offering an ever-increasing array of unique lodging and dining opportunities.
 You can stay in a fully restored and modernized Airstream trailer at Waypoint, walk to dinner by the Pier at the Aloha Steakhouse, and then be up early the next morning for a sunrise surf session a couple blocks away at C-Street, or go on a long cycling loop right from the Ventura Promenade into the Canyon.

 4:00 pm – Check-Innightlife of downtown, the Pier, and the beaches.
 Its restored trailers vary in size from sleeping two comfortably, to accommodating entire families, and the Waypoint grounds feature fire pits, corn hole, and even bikes you can borrow to explore Ventura.
 Every little detail of the resort is designed to perfection and is an Art Deco lovers’ dream.

 5:30 pm – Sunset